 Alabama Family Lawyer & High-Asset Divorce Attorney Serving Calhoun County & Beyond

 Filing for divorce is never an easy process.
-There are statutes, prerequisites, and paperwork to consider, to say nothing of the stress and heartbreak involved.
+There are statutes, prerequisites, and paperwork to consider in family law.
+To say nothing of the stress and heartbreak involved.
 For example, in order to file a divorce in the state of Alabama, you must meet the residency requirements set by the Circuit Court in which you are attempting to file.
 If the defendant is a nonresident, the other party must have been an Alabama resident for at least six months before the filing took place.
-Typically, the divorce is filed in the county where the filing spouse resides.
+Typically, you file a divorce in the county where the filing spouse resides.

 Similarly, there are stipulations surrounding the grounds for filing divorce in the state of Alabama.
 The Complaint for Divorce is the initial official document filed with the court in Alabama.
 The court can successfully dissolve a marriage under the following grounds:

-No-Fault Based Grounds, in which no single party is held particularly liable:
+No-Fault Based Grounds, in which no single party held particularly liable:

 - Voluntary abandonment from one’s home for at least a year

 Fault Based Grounds, in which one or more parties considered liable:

 - Insanity for at least five successive years

 Helping Alabama Residents Protect Their Rights During Divorce